Happy New Year!!!

 We also explored Psiri on that day.
 Close to Monastiraki, Psiri is one of the oldest districts in Athens.
 It has a Bohemian feel to it, as you can find a lot of graffiti on the streets and it is also known for some great bars and restaurants.

 For dinner we went to “Taverna Tou Psiri”.
 The food was lovely, they even let us look at the dishes before we ordered them and the staff was really nice.
-At the end we also got pieces of watermelon as a dessert for free.
+At the end we also got pieces of watermelon on the house.Yum!
 Overall great food and great service so highly recommend it.

 This pretty much sums up our 3 days in Athens and to be honest I would have liked to stay a day or two more in Athens, just to explore a bit more and maybe to have the time to visit “The Temple Of Poseidon at Sounion”.
 Nevertheless I was blown away by the beauty of this city and would definitely recommend it for a travel destination in 2016!